OCA/manufacture-reporting/mrp_flattened_bom_xlsx_subcontracting_cost/README.rst

    *(Could be interesting to modify quantities of these BOMs)*

-3. Go to 'Print / Export Flattened BOM to Excel'.
+3. Go to 'Print / Export Flattened BOM Structure to Excel'.

 Bug Tracker
 ===========